Ivan Sutherland: Career and research

 From 1963 to 1965, after he received his PhD, he served in the U.S. Army, commissioning as an officer through the ROTC program at Carnegie Institute of Technology.
 As a first lieutenant, Sutherland replaced J. C. R. Licklider as the head of the US Defense Department Advanced Research Project Agency's Information Processing Techniques Office (IPTO), when Licklider took a job at IBM in 1964.

 From 1965 to 1968, Sutherland was an associate professor of electrical engineering at Harvard University.
 Work with student Danny Cohen in 1967 led to the development of the Cohen–Sutherland computer graphics line clipping algorithm.
 In 1968, with his students Bob Sproull, Quintin Foster, Danny Cohen, and others he created the first head-mounted display that rendered images for the viewer's changing pose, as sensed by The Sword of Damocles, thus making the first virtual reality system.
 A prior system, Sensorama, used a head-mounted display to play back static video and other sensory stimuli.
 The optical see-through head-mounted display used in Sutherland's VR system was a stock item used by U.S. military helicopter pilots to view video from cameras mounted on the helicopter's belly.

 From 1968 to 1974, Sutherland was a professor at the University of Utah.
-Among his students there were Alan Kay, inventor of the Smalltalk language, Gordon W. Romney (computer and cybersecurity scientist), who rendered the first 3D images at U of U, Henri Gouraud, who devised the Gouraud shading technique, Frank Crow, who went on to develop antialiasing methods, Jim Clark, founder of Silicon Graphics, Henry Fuchs, and Edwin Catmull, co-founder of Pixar and now president of Walt Disney and Pixar Animation Studios.
+Among his students there were Alan Kay, inventor of the Smalltalk language, Gordon W. Romney (computer and cybersecurity scientist), who rendered the first 3D images at U of U, Henri Gouraud, who devised the Gouraud shading technique, Frank Crow, who went on to develop antialiasing methods, Jim Clark, founder of Silicon Graphics, Henry Fuchs, and Edwin Catmull, who co-founded Pixar and was the president of Walt Disney and Pixar Animation Studios.

-In 1968 he co-founded Evans & Sutherland with his friend and colleague David C. Evans.
+In 1968 Sutherland co-founded Evans & Sutherland with his friend and colleague David C. Evans.
 The company did pioneering work in the field of real-time hardware, accelerated 3D computer graphics, and printer languages.
 Former employees of Evans & Sutherland included the future founders of Adobe (John Warnock) and Silicon Graphics (Jim Clark).

-From 1974 to 1978 he was the Fletcher Jones Professor of Computer Science at California Institute of Technology, where he was the founding head of that school's computer science department.
+From 1974 to 1978 Sutherland was the Fletcher Jones Professor of Computer Science at California Institute of Technology, where he was the founding head of that school's computer science department.
 He then founded a consulting firm, Sutherland, Sproull and Associates, which was purchased in 1990 by Sun Microsystems to form the seed of its research division, Sun Labs.

 Sutherland was a fellow and vice president at Sun Microsystems.
 Sutherland was a visiting scholar in the computer science division at University of California, Berkeley (fall 2005 – spring 2008).
 Since 2009, Sutherland and Roncken have led the research in Asynchronous Systems at Portland State University.